 I first learned of Buckethead maybe 15 years ago or so.
 One of roommates in SF saw him at the Hotel Utah, a small watering hole that had enough room for a stage.
 She told me what she saw and how amazing the guy was.
 She was so serious I really believed her and thought nothing of the bucket or the mask.
 I forget when I actually first heard him play but do remember I was blown away.

 Buckethead is a bonafide shredder and one of those people that make running up and down the neck look effortless.
 Fortunately, unlike a lot of the wankers out there masturbating on their guitars, he's got a lot of melody and soul in his playing.
-This album is wonderfully quiet and meditative and has relatively few passages of him playing fast.
+His album “Colma” is wonderfully quiet and meditative and has relatively few passages of him playing fast.

 Don't worry though, if that's your thing he's got something like 70 recordings out there, not to mention an equal or more amount of collaborations with the cats in the San Francisco underground rap scene to having been the guitarist for Guns n Roses for a while.